gavlyukovskiy/spring-boot-data-source-decorator/README.md

 ```

 or [FlexyPool](https://github.com/vladmihalcea/flexy-pool)
-> To use FlexyPool with connection pool different than HikariCP you must add `PoolAdapter` for your [particular connection pool](https://github.com/vladmihalcea/flexy-pool/wiki/Installation-Guide#connection-pool-settings).
+> To use FlexyPool with connection pool other than HikariCP you must add `PoolAdapter` for your [particular connection pool](https://github.com/vladmihalcea/flexy-pool/wiki/Installation-Guide#connection-pool-settings).
 ```groovy
 implementation("com.github.gavlyukovskiy:flexy-pool-spring-boot-starter:${version}")
 ```